martijnvdb87/php-cli/README.md

 })
 ->run();
 ```
 The `add()` method can also be used to register a command to your application.
-The example will be executed by running `php myapp helloworld`.
+This example will be executed by running `php myapp helloworld`.
 ```php
 $cli = new Cli('First CLI App', '0.1.0');